kbeliauski/GPT-lawyer-search/README.md

 - Pre-process the profiles (convert to JSON maybe, clean the useless text)
 - Pre-process the prompts

+## Miscellaneous
+I made an OpenAI key just for this interview with a pretty low daily limit.
+If you run out of credits, feel free to reach out to me at david@noon.ai, and I'll try to respond ASAP.

 ## Provided Files

 - `README.md`: This file, containing challenge instructions.